zacharydonsky/gatsby-starter-netlify-cms/src/pages/about/index.md

   title: About Us
   description: >-
-    We’re tackling homelessness in practical ways by setting up warm and safe tiny cabins for those living unhoused in our community.
+    We’re tackling homelessness in practical ways by setting up warm and safe tiny cabins for those living un-housed in our community.

     The cabins are intended as a temporary solution to fill the systemic gaps in the current housing crisis.
 Person-centred wrap-around support services are provided to residents, and the model embraces Housing First principles and will operate from an anti-oppressive lens.
 The HATS community will be designed and informed by those with lived experience.